 Conrad, Sydney Fitzgerald Oonah Stuart & Mgr Scale

-With Finland in a state of war with the Soviet's, the focus of the political drama had moved from Stockholm to Finland.
+With Finland in a state of war with the Soviets, the focus of the political drama had moved from Stockholm to Finland.
 Accordingly, Major Scale’s office decamped there in 1920.
 Conrad's new base was Helsingfors (Helsinki).
-The White Russians offensive against the Communist has all but collapsed, primarily through lack of support from the allies, who did not trust them.
-Finland had declared independence, and following Britain's recognition Lord Acton was sent to Helsingfors as Minister plenipotentiary.
-Acton was perceived as being of German descent, despite his British credentials.
-He was an astute farsighted political thinker; however, his diplomatic skills left something to be desired.
+The White Russians’ offensive against the Communists has all but collapsed, primarily through lack of support from the Allies, who did not trust them, and Finland had declared independence after a bloody Civil War Following Britain's recognition of the new Finnish state, Lord Acton was sent to Helsingfors as Minister Plenipotentiary.
+Actonwas perceived as being of German descent, despite his British credentials.
+Although he was an astute farsighted political thinker, his diplomatic skills left something to be desired.
 His first public speech was at a banquet in his honour.
 He chose to air his views on the inevitability of communism.
 The papers were furious!
-Lord Acton kept to this house on the 27th of February shots were fired as he crossed the way in Helsingfors.
+Lord Acton kept to his house, but on 27 February shots were fired as he crossed the street in Helsingfors.
 There were other such instances.
-Finland's burgeoning independence was threatened by the growth of Communist Russia.
-And though the Finns knew this, they were indignant at Lord Acton's presumption.
+Finland's burgeoning independence was threatened by the growth of Communist Russia, and though the Finns knew this, they were indignant at Lord Acton's presumption.
 A month later, he was withdrawn.

 Next Page